 The freedom allowed the owner to create this dreamy open-plan kitchen and dining area.

 A large farmhouse table from Chalk Farm Antiques has been paired with vintage church chairs, found at an auction.
-The rise-and-fall pendant lights can be pulled low for a more intimate atmosphere at dinner parties.
+The rise-and-fall pendant lights can be pulled low for a more intimate atmosphere at dinner parties – a thoughtful kitchen lighting idea to deliver the right brightness level as and where you need it.

-This laid-back living room is a glorious mix of coastal-inspired decor.
+This laid-back living room is a glorious mix of calming white washes and coastal-inspired decor.

-Tongue-and-groove panelling painted in Lamp Room Gray by Farrow & Ball gives this room character and country-house elegance.
+A tongue-and-groove wall panelling idea painted in Lamp Room Gray by Farrow & Ball gives this room character and country-house elegance.

 The guest bedroom is on the ground floor, leading off the snug.
-Natural stone flooring and wooden elements lend warmth to the white, high-ceilinged space.
+Natural stone flooring and wooden elements lend warmth to the white bedroom idea, with its high-ceilings.

 A hand-made free-standing bath from William Holland gives this room a boutique-hotel-inspired luxury.
 With the shutters thrown open, the family can enjoy views of the sea while having an indulgent soak.